7 Ways You Could Be Damaging Your Car’s Value

 To ensure you get the most money possible for your car, we’ve covered all of the essential things that you need to consider.
 Staying on top of these things should help stand you in pretty good stead.

-If your car’s dashboard is telling you to do something like check your engine, oil pressure or engine pressure, then it’s wise not to ignore the warning.
+If your car’s dashboard is telling you to do something like check your engine, oil pressure, or engine pressure, then it’s wise not to ignore the warning.
 Chances are there could be a serious fault with the vehicle, so you need to book it into your garage to get it fixed and checked as soon as possible.
+According to the RAC, understanding what your dashboard warning lights mean is crucial for maintaining your car's health and safety.

 Even if the problem just turns out to be something as minor as a sensor issue, it’s better to be safe than sorry.

-When you’re watching how much money you spend, it can be tempting to put off service checks, or always opt for the bare minimum.
+When you’re watching how much money you spend, it can be tempting to put off service checks or always opt for the bare minimum.
 The problem with this approach is that key faults and damages may be missed.
 In the long run, this will ultimately lead to you racking up higher costs.
+The AA emphasises the importance of regular car servicing to avoid costly repairs and ensure your vehicle runs efficiently.

 Rather than seeing advisory points as things to put off and pay for further down the line, in many cases, it’s better to take a proactive approach with any suggested repairs.
-In a lot of cases, these can prevent serious and lasting damage to your car.
+The GOV.UK website explains the importance of addressing MOT advisories to maintain vehicle safety and reliability.

 Your driving style can have a significant effect on the condition of your car.
 Aggressive braking and taking undue care on uneven surfaces can affect both the parts and the exterior of your vehicle.
 Keep a constant eye out for potholes and consider adjusting your driving style to be more careful.